mp-se/kegmon/src_docs/source/index.rst

 Features
 ++++++++

-* Measure the weight of up to two kegs and estimate the number of pours left in the keg.
+* Measure the weight & volume of up to two kegs and estimate the number of glasses are left in the keg
-* Define the size of a pour by selecting the beer glass size.
+* Define the size of a pour by selecting the beer glass size
-* Volume of beer is determined by the FG and weight of the beer + keg.
+* Volume of beer is determined by the FG and weight of the beer (total - keg)
 * Import beer information from brewfather (name, abv, ebc and ibu, fg)
+* Import beer information from brewspy (name, abv) - fg will come in when the brewspy API has implemented it
-* Show the remaning pours on OLED displays, one per keg
+* Show the remaning glasses on OLED displays, one per keg
-* Show the remaning pours on web interface
+* Show the remaning glasses on web interface
 * Configuration is done via web interface
-* Calibration of scales are done via web interface
+* Calibration of scales are done via web interface, no need for building your own firmware
-* Stores statistics about the scales since start to determine the stabilty of the load cells.
+* Stores statistics about the scales since start to determine the stabilty of the load cells
 * Update firmware via web interface
-* Interact with brew-spy's tap list
+* Interact with brew-spy's tap list (volume and pour notification)
-* Ability to change weight unit (currently only kg is supported)
-* Ability to change volume unit (currently only cl is supported)
+* Display volumes in cl or fl. oz (uk & us)
+* Display weights in kg or lbs
+* Show a graph over scale changes and pours (last 40 data points)

 Future
 ++++++